Experience the best of Tokyo nightlife during our Shinjuku Pub Crawl!

 Read on to learn more and book an exciting pub crawl with us!

-Constructed with a hefty price of 10 billion yen, Robot Restaurant is where gigantic robots and acrobatic female dancers perform wild raving dances right in front of your eyes, literally.
+Constructed with a hefty price tag of 10 billion yen, the Robot Restaurant is where gigantic robots and acrobatic female dancers perform wild raving dances right in front of your eyes.
 Feel free to take photos and even pose with the robots in this chaotically fun venue where everything is alive with neon lights.

 Around 1946, the district was a devastated land covered by wreckage.
-There used to be stalls selling clothes, shoes, daily products at the front of the station, and 30 to 40 booths sheltered with reed screens selling oden (various materials cooked in Japanese style broth), boiled potatoes, boiled red beans, tempura, tsukudani (seaweed boiled in soy sauce), and used books, but all were completely destructed by fire.
+Before there were stalls selling clothes, shoes, and daily products at the front of the station, and 30 to 40 booths sheltered with reed screens selling oden (various ingredients cooked in a Japanese-style broth), boiled potatoes, boiled red beans, tempura, tsukudani (seaweed boiled in soy sauce), and used books—it was all completely destroyed by fire.

-Bon Festival (we call Obon) is a Japanese Buddhist custom to honor the spirits of one’s ancestors.
-This Buddhist-Confucian custom has evolved into a family reunion holiday during which people return to ancestral family places and visit and clean their ancestors’ graves, and when the spirits of ancestors are supposed to revisit the household altars.
+The “Bon Festival” (which we call Obon) is a Japanese Buddhist custom to honor the spirits of one’s ancestors.
+This Buddhist-Confucian custom has evolved into a family reunion holiday during which people return to ancestral family places to visit and clean their ancestors’ graves, and when the spirits of ancestors are supposed to revisit the household altars.
 It has been celebrated in Japan for more than 500 years.

-The last destination, GoldenGai or Shinjuku Ni-Chome
+Golden Gai or Shinjuku Ni-Chome

 Duration: About 6 hours